AgarwalConsulting/Go-Training/challenges/basic.md

 ## 2. Write a function to generate fibonacci series for a given n

-## 3. Write a function to generate factorials for a given n
+## 3. Write a function to find factorials for a given n

 ## 4. Lab: Loops